-The funeral may begin with a religious ceremony in a church or perhaps a nonreligious ceremony at another location away from the Crematorium.
+The funeral may begin with a religious ceremony in a church or perhaps a non-religious ceremony at another location away from the Crematorium.
 Alternatively, the whole ceremony may be in the Crematorium chapel.
 Usually a twenty to thirty-minute service is the maximum available, although an additional time can be booked at an extra cost.
-If you are making your own way to the Crematorium please allow yourself plenty of time.
-Often the family will follow behind the coffin as it is borne into the chapel.
-However, many people choose to go in ahead to settle themselves first.
-During the words of committal the coffin will be hidden from sight by a curtain or may descend from view depending on the crematorium.
+If you are making your own way to the crematorium, please allow yourself plenty of time.
+Often the family will follow behind the coffin, as it is borne into the chapel.
+However, many people choose to go in ahead to settle themselves in their seats first.
+During the words of committal, the coffin can be hidden from sight by a curtain or may descend from view (depending on the crematorium).
 You may prefer to request that the coffin should remain on view in the Chapel until you have left.
-All cremations are carried out individually to a strict Code of Practice.
+All cremations are carried out individually, to a strict Code of Practice.
 Some Crematoria are unable to accept coffins above specific dimensions.
-If this occurs we will advise you of the alternatives.
+If this occurs, we will advise you of the alternatives.

-• Can you help with a Green/Woodland funeral?
+Can you help with a Green/Woodland funeral?

-There are a number of Woodland Burial Cemeteries in the local area.
-Many local Authorities and private companies are reacting positively to the need for "green" alternatives.
-As qualified Funeral Directors we are able to assist you with all the local information available so that you can make an informed choice regarding the preferred venue.
+There are a number of Woodland Burial Cemeteries in the area.
+Many local authorities and private companies are reacting positively to the need for "green" alternatives.
+Our team of Funeral Directors and funeral staff will be able to assist you, so that you can make an informed choice regarding your preferred venue.
 We also offer a wide range of biodegradable coffins, including bamboo, willow and banana leaf, to suit your personal wishes.